St. Louis Bears: Background

 The following notice appeared in the Missouri Republican on November 5, 1845:

 Design, production and usage

 The stamps owe the name "bears" to the image that appears upon them: a drawing of the Great Seal of Missouri, on which two standing bears hold a heraldic disc rimmed with the slogan "Unite[d] we stand[,] divide[d] we fall."
 The drawing is meant to suggest that the bracketed final "d"s are covered by the bears' paws, but fails in this aim because artist miscalculated the letter-spacing.
-A third bear is discernible within the disc (in the bottom-left quadrant), which also contains a crescent moon and a sketch of the US Coat of arms.
+A third bear is discernible within the disc (in the bottom-left quadrant), which also contains a crescent moon and a sketch of the Great Seal of the United States.
 A ribbon beneath the bears' feet contains the State of Missouri's motto: Salus populi suprema lex esto (Let the well-being of the people be the highest law.)